New York, Paris — and Tokyo!

 While the story of Antonio and Juan’s career is often focused on their connection to the streets and styles of New York and Paris, it would be a mistake to not recognize the huge influence and impact Tokyo had on the duo’s work from the early 1970s until the end of their lives.

-After having gained notable success in New York for their prolific illustration work, Antonio and Juan were introduced to Charles Manzo in the late 1960s.
-Charles was an American curator and art agent who was based in Tokyo with his wife, Nao Oishi, a writer and fashion reporter.
-The couple invited Antonio and Juan to visit them in 1969 and the synergy was instant.
-Charles quickly began working as their Asia agent, brokering commercial, editorial and advertising projects, in addition to organizing exhibitions and lecture seminars for the young artists.
-What flourished was a 15+ year relationship — and for the remainder of their lifetimes, Antonio and Juan would visit Japan regularly, bringing models from America and Paris to Tokyo and working out of make shift hotel room studios.
+After gaining notable success in New York for their prolific illustration work, Antonio and Juan were introduced in the late 1960s to Charles Manzo, an American curator and art agent based in Tokyo, and his wife, Nao Oishi, a writer and fashion reporter.
+In 1969, the couple invited Antonio and Juan to visit them in Japan and the creative chemistry was immediate.
+Charles soon became their Asia agent, brokering commercial, editorial, and advertising projects, while also organizing exhibitions and lecture seminars.
+What followed was a collaboration that lasted more than 15 years.
+For the rest of their careers, Antonio and Juan returned to Japan regularly, often bringing models from America and Paris, and working out of makeshift hotel room studios.

-From the early 1970s onwards, Antonio’s drawings began appearing regularly in Japanese publications, including Asahi Graph, Soen Magazine, Playboy, and Vogue Nihon.
-Their reputation as "New York artists "and the pop, graphic style that he and Juan were exploring at that moment dovetailed with the Americana frenzy that had swept the country in the 60s, catapulting them to instant success.
+From the early 1970s onward, Antonio’s drawings appeared regularly in Japanese publications including Asahi Graph, Soen Magazine, Playboy, and Vogue Nihon.
+Branded as “New York artists,” their bold pop-graphic style resonated perfectly with the Americana craze sweeping Japan in the 1960s, propelling them to instant success.

 In the late 70s - early 80s, their focus shifted from editorial to commercial work and product lines.
 They created advertisements for pioneering department stores Daimaru and Laforet, and iconic Japanese heritage brands such as Shiseido and Suntory Beer.
 As their popularity grew, “Antonio Lopez” as a brand name began to gain traction, and Charles brokered collection deals with the lingerie company Wacoal for a line of underwear and packaging bearing his name, as well as an independent “Antonio Lopez” textile and scarf line.